emqx/mqtt-jmeter/README.md

 -  **Topic name(s)**: A list of topic names (comma-separated) that will be subscribed to.

 -  **Payload includes timestamp**: If the checkbox is enabled, then it means the payload includes timestamp.
-It can be used to calcuate the message latency time.
+It can be used to calculate the message latency time.

 ```
 message_latency = timestamp_in_sub_when_receive_msg - timestamp_in_payload (timestamp in pub machine when sending out message)